The HistoryAccess.com Interview:

 Q. You write in one of your essays that “Western knowledge is not to be trusted; everything in it needs careful inspection for insults and blind spots.”
 I wonder if you could elaborate on that statement.
 My understanding is, the essence of Western knowledge is careful inspection of all the evidence, critical thinking, so I’m not clear what you’re saying there.

 Q. I want to ask you about the writer W.J.
 Cash and his book “The Mind of the South.”
 You articulated your view of the work a number of years ago to considerable controversy.
-This is a book that many readers of this interview will have read; it was a standard source of information about the American South for a long time, used in many college history courses at least through the 1970s.
+This is a book that many readers of this interview will have read; it was a standard source of information about the American South for a long time, used in many college history courses.
 This is a good example of your willingness to take on sacred cows.

 A. Wilbur Cash published his book in 1941 – Alfred A. Knopf published it – it was well-reviewed but was not considered the be-all and end-all of insight into the American South.
 Then came the 1960s.
 The South came into national view through the civil rights movement.
 Suddenly people were saying, “We must learn about the South!
 Where do we go to get insight?”
 The book was re-issued it as a paperback and became a bestseller.
 People loved it.
 Well.
 It has its strengths.
 It’s written well.
 It has a nice warm tone to it.
 It has a nice sweep through the years.
 It’s a very seductive read, if you read it quickly – it seems to make sense in a certain way.
 But if you sit down and read it carefully, the analysis falls apart.
 Cash really has no time for poor white people or poor black people.
 And forget about women from either race.
 I said these things in 1991 at a big conference at Wake Forest celebrating the fiftieth anniversary of the book’s publication, and some people got really pissed.
 They admired Cash tremendously; they thought of Cash as a liberal Southerner.
 I suppose he was, in the context of his times, but here we were in 1991 and they still thought of him that way!
 When the re-issue of the book was reviewed in the ’60s he was revered by white men; they liked him and were really easy on him, they didn’t talk much about his class bias or the racial blind spots.
 Cash speaks of black people as an alien race, which, as I say in “The History of White People,” is the same language that he grew up with, applied to Italians and Jews.
 So to my reading “The Mind of the South” does not hold up.
 To a casual reader, even today, I think the book might be attractive, because it hints at credible insights into the mind of the South, though it does not deliver these insights.